kvarak/dnd/docs/_Rules/skills.md

     Your knowledge reaches beyond simple addition, subtraction, multiplications and division.
 You can calculate volumes and trajectories, understand calculus and can make statistical analysis.
 Gain +1 Intelligence.
     <details>
       <summary>Physics</summary>
       The theoretical study of the physical laws associated with the movement of bodies and objects, vibration, sound, optics and light, the movement of water, air and earth, pressure, magnetism and many similar branches and topics that give the character insight into the way that energy (including magic) ebbs and flows through the environment.
-Gain Expertise on such checks.
+Gain <b>Expertise</b> on such checks.
       <details>
-        <summary>Aerodynamics (trait)</summary>
+        <summary>Aerodynamics (<b>trait</b>)</summary>
         You can Dash while in flight (or freefall).
       </details>
     </details>